ktbeck/NOM/Documents/sprint_3_plan_v1.md

 ## ----- GOAL -----
-The buyer is able to buy a pass from the seller using the payment system integrated, while the buyer is able to receive payment and is notified if somebody buys a meal from them.
+The buyer is able to buy a pass from the seller using the payment system integrated, while the seller is able to receive payment and is notified if somebody buys a meal from them.

 ## ----- TASK LISTING -----
 ### User Story 1: As a seller/buyer, I want to give or receive payments through the app so the meal and money exchange can happen.